 Our programmes cover staple crops (rice, wheat and pulses), cash crops such as cotton, high-value horticulture and livestock.
 In each of these sub-sectors, we improve input supply through the introduction of new seed varieties/breeds and easy-to-make organic, low-cost fertilisers and pesticides.

 The System of Rice Intensification (SRI), which increases productivity by improving the management of soil, water, plants and nutrients, has been very successful.
-Yields have increased by up to 50 percent, allowing farmers to allocate more land to valuable cash crops such as cotton.
+Yields have increased by up to 50 percent, allowing farmers to allocate more land to valuable cash crops such as cotton, tomatoes, capsicum and strawberries.
 Farmers have replicated SRI principles for other crops such as maize and wheat with significant improvements in productivity.
-As part of our work to improve farmers’ livelihoods, AKF and AKRSP undertook a better cotton initiative with farmers in Gujarat as well as an organic cotton project in Madhya Pradesh.

-The Self Help Group-run solar powered irrigation scheme in Muzaffarpur, Bihar, India was set up in April 2016 with the support of the Aga Khan Rural Support Programme (AKRSP).
+The Self Help Group-run solar powered irrigation scheme in Muzaffarpur, Bihar, India was set up with the support of the Aga Khan Rural Support Programme (AKRSP).
 The scheme is run by 12 SHG members.

 AKDN / Christopher Wilton-Steer